rsuchecki/miniconda3/README.md

 [https://singularity-hub.org/collections/2400](https://singularity-hub.org/collections/2400)

-Singularity containers are built from specific versions of pre-built Docker images.
-To trigger builds, updated Singularity recipes are pushed to singularity branch.
+Singularity containers are built from specific versions of pre-built Docker images from Docker Hub.
+To trigger builds, updated Singularity recipes are pushed to `singularity` branch.